Nourcode/final_stardust/README.md

 ### Download Link

 The game is made with the game engine "Unity".
 In case you don't know how to use the Github project to build the game with Unity, you can use the download link below.
 The art style is called "pixel art" and I used the software called "aesprite" to design every pixel you see in the game.
 The game design is heavily inspired by Pokemon's fifth generation(Black/White, Black 2/White 2) which has my favorite "Pokemon" graphics.

+*Special Note: In case you are wondering about the Japanese part, I have been learning the language for 2 years so I added that just for fun.*

 Get the game here: *Coming Soon*